 Fast answer

-CompTIA Network+ is best read as a moderate certification in this data set: 35/100.
-If your background already includes networking fundamentals, cabling and wireless, IP addressing, routing and switching concepts, security basics, and troubleshooting, it may feel easier than the score.
+CompTIA Network+ sits at the core stage: CompTIA recommends A+ plus 9–12 months of hands-on experience in a junior network role (a recommendation, not a requirement).
+If your background already includes networking fundamentals, cabling and wireless, IP addressing, routing and switching concepts, security basics, and troubleshooting, it may feel easier than that suggests.
 If those concepts are new, the same exam can feel harder.

 The clean answer is: use it after basic support practice if IP addressing, troubleshooting, and network-device vocabulary are still shaky.
 Do not use forum anecdotes or anonymous outcome percentages as the deciding evidence.
 Use official exam facts, your lab history, and the role proof you need next.